IRS FORM 3520: GIFTS FROM A FOREIGN PERSON AND FOREIGN TRUSTS

 The IRS may attempt to re-characterize purported gifts from foreign partnerships or foreign corporations as items of income that must be reported as gross income.
 Additionally, gifts from foreign trusts are subject to different rules than gifts other foreign persons.

+The authority for Form 3520 is contained in IRC section 6048.
 You must file Form 3520, Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts, if, during the current tax year one or more of the following applies:

 - You are the responsible party for reporting a reportable event that occurred during the current tax year, or you transferred property (including cash) to a foreign trust in exchange for an obligation.
 Responsible party, reportable event, and qualified obligation are defined later.